November is Family Violence Prevention Month

 The provincial government, in partnership with the Fergusson Foundation, has proclaimed November as Family Violence Prevention Month, promoting awareness of the impact family violence has on individuals, families, workplaces and communities.

-Once again, we ask all New Brunswickers to recognize November as Family Violence Prevention Month.
-The foundation has been working to eliminate family violence in the province for more than 35 years by funding research on the causes, incidence and treatment of family violence, promoting educational programs, and supporting organizations that provide services to those affected by violence and abuse.
+The Fergusson Foundation has been working to eliminate family violence in the province for almost 40 years by funding research, promoting educational programs and supporting organizations that provide services to those impacted by violence and abuse.

 More information about services for survivors of violence is available online.